MauroRussi/java-features/README.md

    >
    > Now in Java 14, you don't need to do the cast.
 Cast and assignment are part of `instanceof` expression.
    > This is also known as pattern variable.
    >
+   > This becomes a standard feature in Java 16.
+   >
    > [Example](src/main/java/co/com/mrsoft/test/java14/Example1.java)